-Legislation or guideline Description Guidelines Crime Prevention Through Environmental Design Provides guidance on crime prevention strategies through the design of physical s The content of this crime prevention strategy has been considered through the de pedestrian plazas and additional public domain to improve pedestrian safety.
-NSW Bicycle Guidelines Provides guidance to assist in the planning and design of high-quality cycleways w however it prevails for any differences.
-This plan responds to the relevant guidelines by incorporating the design principle and bicycle parking.
-State Transit Bus Infrastructure Guide Provides guidance to ensure the consistent delivery of safe and effective bus-relat The key components of the guide have been considered throughout the developm interchange and transfer facilities.
+Legislation or guideline Description Guidelines Crime Prevention Through Environmental Design Provides guidance on crime prevention strategies through the design of physical spaces.
+The content of this crime prevention strategy has been considered through the development of this plan, as demonstrated through the station and interchange layout that includes the provision of pedestrian plazas and additional public domain to improve pedestrian safety.
+NSW Bicycle Guidelines Provides guidance to assist in the planning and design of high-quality cycleways within the on-road and off-road environments.
+The guide should be read in conjunction with Austroads guidelines, however it prevails for any differences.
+This plan responds to the relevant guidelines by incorporating the design principles in the delivery of bicycle facilities throughout and within proximity to the interchange, including bicycle paths and bicycle parking.
+State Transit Bus Infrastructure Guide Provides guidance to ensure the consistent delivery of safe and effective bus-related infrastructure across New South Wales.
+The key components of the guide have been considered throughout the development of this plan, including the planning of bus facilities and consideration of the availability and quality of the interchange and transfer facilities.